XiconQoo/Gladdy-TBC/README.md

 ### Changes

 ### v2.00-Release
+This is a packed release with new features and bugfixes.
+Most importantly, positioning of all elements has been redone with movable frames.
+Thank you for the great feedback and active contribution.

+**Here is a list of all changes:**
-- major release version set to v2
+- **major release version set to v2**
   - this will mean, that export strings will still be backwards compatible, but not forward (v2 String cant be imported into v1 Strings but vice versa)
-- big overhaul of positioning elements added!
-All elements besides HP and PowerBar can be moved separately
+- **big overhaul of positioning elements added!
+All elements besides HP and PowerBar can be moved separately**
   - added Mover Frames for Auras, Interrupts, (De)Buffs, CastBar, ClassIcon, CombatIndicator, Cooldowns, DRs, Pets, Racial, Trinket
   - this will hopefully make configuration a lot easier
-- SpecDetection:
+- **SpecDetection:**
   - fixed spec detection for Paladins
   - added following spells for better spec detection:
       - Expose Weakness (Survival Hunter)